uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

         NUMA node ID is considered valid if it was obtained through tbb::info::numa_nodes().

+.. cpp:member:: int constraints::max_concurrency

-    ``max_concurrency`` - The maximum number of threads that can participate in work processing within the ``task_arena`` at the same time.
+    The maximum number of threads that can participate in work processing within the ``task_arena`` at the same time.

+.. cpp:member:: core_type_id constraints::core_type

-    ``core_type`` - An integral logical index uniquely identifying a core type.
+    An integral logical index uniquely identifying a core type.
     If set to non-automatic value, then this core type will be considered as preferred for all the threads within the arena.